BayTown/UD-MLND-Dog-Breed-Classifier/README.md

 ## Explanation in depth

+If you want to know more about the project then have a look at my project report `report.pdf` and the Juypter Notebook `dog_app.ipynb`.

 ## Webapp

 This web application was developed with Flask and optimized for AWS Beanstalk and prepared for use.
 In this simple application I provide the trained model for the prediction.
 The user can simply upload an image and it will be forwarded to the result page after the inference/prediction process.
 On this page the user is shown the results and the uploaded image.